NationalSecurityAgency/datawave/BUILDME.md

 ### Prior to Building

-Before you can build Datawave, you must install the read-properties and assert-properties packages.
-This only needs to be performed once:
+Before you can build Datawave, you must install the read-properties, assert-properties, and code-style packages.
+These only need to be installed once as a stopgap until these artifacts are published to maven central.
+You can either add `-Dplugins` to the build line you use below in the "Building Datawave" section, so perform the following steps:

 ```bash
 # Build ReadProperties